Gangster shot dead in front of house in Rajasthan's Sikar | Law-Order

 Raju Theth had more than 30 criminal cases against him.
 He had an old rivalry with the Anandpal Singh gang.

-He used to live luxurious life and had political ambitions, police said.
+He used to live a luxurious life and had political ambitions, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)